ddmm2020/njswpose/README.md

 This package is used to estimate human body keypoints, developed by Waterway Research Insitutue of Nanjing
 E-mail: 1126557295@qq.com

-our backbone netwoork is resnet50.
+our backbone network is resnet50.

 Installation
 -----